By the end of this section, you will be able to:

 A fairly common characteristic of successful startups is charismatic, driven founders with competitive mentalities.
 After all, it takes a thick skin and powerful ego to get through the inevitable disappointments that confront a startup leader.
 Often, however, companies discover that a different leadership ethos is necessary as they grow.
 Could entrepreneurs still succeed if they also embraced a humanistic leadership style at the outset, or would this invariably undermine the already low initial odds of success?
 It is a difficult problem with which many firms wrestle.
 Dedicated employees may be put off by demanding leaders who are harsh, giving little back to loyal workers even after achieving success.
 New employees may decide the working climate is less congenial than they anticipated and simply leave.

 The first employees of a startup realize what is at stake as the company tiptoes into new entrepreneurial waters.
-The founder may be the boss, but those associated with him or her sense a collaborative spirit that directly joins them to the founder as well as to each other.
-There can be a genuine fraternity among those who have been with the firm since day one or shortly thereafter.
+The founder may be the boss, but their associates sense a collaborative spirit that directly joins them to the founder as well as to each other.
+There can be a genuine camaraderie among those who have been with the firm since day one or shortly thereafter.
 Founding members of an entrepreneurial business are also often willing to undergo the strains and rigors attached to a startup in return for an ownership stake in the company that allows them to profit handsomely from its later growth and success.

 Newer staff, however, may not share this mindset.
 They may simply be seeking a secure position with a growing business rather than a chance to get in on the ground floor of a risky startup.
 They will not necessarily have the tolerance for the demanding hours, chaos, and abrasive personalities that can characterize the early days of an enterprise.
 Can entrepreneurial founders shape a company’s culture so that it can accommodate talented employees who are looking for a corporate culture that supports some work-life balance?